import-js/eslint-plugin-import/README.md

 A map from parsers to file extension arrays.
 If a file extension is matched, the dependency parser will require and use the map key as the parser instead of the configured ESLint parser.
-This is useful if you're inter-op-ing with TypeScript directly using Webpack, for example:
+This is useful if you're inter-op-ing with TypeScript directly using webpack, for example:

 ```yaml
 # .eslintrc.yml